How to actually use your notes after you take them

 Not every note deserves equal attention.
 The stuff your professor repeated, put on a slide, wrote on the board, or said would be on the exam — that is the priority pile.
 The rest is context.
 Context is helpful but it is not what you are going to be tested on.

+One thing worth doing early in a semester: figure out how your professor tests.
+If exams are always conceptual, you need to understand ideas more than memorize details.
 If they test specific facts and definitions, your notes need to be precise.
 Knowing this shapes how you take notes in the first place and makes the whole system work better.

 Previous